hydronics2/mojo_fpga_hdmi_to_APA102/README.md

 Also uses the HDMI shield for the Mojo by Embedded Micro: https://embeddedmicro.com/products/hdmi-shield

-This design builds off of a lucid module example for decoding HDMI signal:
+This design builds off of a lucid module example for decoding HDMI signal: https://embeddedmicro.com/blogs/tutorials/hdmi-shield-basics

+Here's what it looks like live: https://www.instagram.com/p/Bi2yngpBJ0O